Vehicle Tax

-VEHICLE BILL
+VEHICLE TAXES

 When purchasing a vehicle, you are required to pay the state sales tax and County property taxes.
 State law requires you to pay state sales taxes upon the purchase of an automobile.